aronweiler/code-documentor/documentation_output/src/code_analyzer_documentation.md

 <!-- This file was automatically generated and should not be manually edited -->
 <!-- To update this documentation, regenerate it using the documentation pipeline -->

-# Documentation for src\code_analyzer.py
+# Documentation for src/code_analyzer.py

 # code_analyzer.py

 ## Purpose

-This module provides functionality for analyzing code repositories, primarily for the purpose of preparing source files for automated documentation generation.
-It is responsible for scanning a given repository, filtering and extracting relevant code files according to configurable parameters, and analyzing overall file structure to supply context useful for documentation tools.
+`code_analyzer.py` provides core functionality for analyzing the structure of code repositories.
+Its main job is to identify, read, and prepare code files for further processes such as automated documentation generation.
+It discovers which files should be included based on configuration (supported extensions and patterns to exclude), reads file contents robustly (handling encoding issues), and summarizes codebase structure to support downstream documentation or analysis tasks.

 ---